dani882/cce-challenge/README.md

 - functions - Code for the application's Lambda functions to manipulate json objects
 - template.yaml - A template that defines the application's AWS resources.

-This application creates a simple serveless infrastructure to handle events on S3 when new json files are uploaded.
+This application creates a serverless infrastructure to handle events on S3 when new json files are uploaded and persisted it to the DynamoDB Table called `Brands`.

 ## Requirements

 * AWS CLI already configured with at least PowerUser permission
 * [Python 3 installed](https://www.python.org/downloads/)
 * [Docker installed](https://www.docker.com/community-edition)
 * [SAM Local installed](https://github.com/awslabs/aws-sam-local)
 ### Build Your Application